Capture method — Demersal otter trawl

 IIIa, IV, VI, VII, VIIIa,b,d.

 The spawning-stock biomass (SSB) has increased significantly since 2006 and is well above historical estimates.
 Fishing mortality has decreased sharply in recent years and has been below F MSY since 2012.
-Discards of young hake can be substantial in some areas, and need to be minimised with a view to increasing the long term yield of the fishery.
-Hake has low resilience to fishing.
-Avoid eating immature fish below about 50cm, and during their breeding season, February to July.
+Discards of young hake can be substantial in some areas and in some fleets and measures are required to address this.
+Hake is a late maturing fish.
+Avoid eating immature fish below about 50cm, and during their breeding season, February to July, although note spawning will occur at different times in localised areas within this period throughout the stock range.

 Hake belongs to a group of fish known collectively as Merluccidae.
 There is only one species, European hake, found in European seas.
 European hake is widely distributed over the Northeast Atlantic shelf.
 Hake is a top predator and cannibalistic.
 It is a late maturing fish, spawning from February to July in northern waters.
 There are two major nursery areas: the Bay of Biscay and off southern Ireland.
 As they approach maturity, hake move into deeper waters offshore.
 Hake can attain a length of 100-180 cm, with a weight of 11-15 kg.
 Females mature at 5-6 years at about 50 cm.